 The Leadership/Research Project is an integral component of the Alaska LEND without Walls.
 It offers Fellows the opportunity to explore an area of professional interest in depth and to apply leadership skills in an arena with a broad audience.
-Reflecting the priority of interdisciplinary experiences, the projects are conducted by at least two Fellows from different disciplines working together as a team.
-Project teams will be formed and topical areas identified in the first month of LEND training.
 The research project usually accounts for 40–60 hours of the required hours.

 - CITI Modules

-All Fellows will complete the Collaborative Institutional Training Initiative (CITI) CITI modules.
+Fellows will complete the Collaborative Institutional Training Initiative (CITI) CITI modules, if needed for their project.
 The certificate is valid for a 3 year period and will be useful in professional practice once LEND training is completed.
 Fellows that have current CITI certificate do not have to repeat it.

 - Leadership/Research Project

 Project teams will select from a menu of project options presented by the LEND faculty.
 Identification of topics for the leadership/research projects will be guided by the following: